Zezima-sudo/nextJsSPA/posts/story-squad.md

 ---
-title: "Story Squad: A children's app that gamifies reading/writing in the age of remote learning"
+title: "Story Squad: A Children's App which Gamifies Reading/Writing in the Age of Remote Learning"
 date: '2021-01-07'
 ---

-<h5>In my last weeks of Lambda we were given the opportunity to contribute to an actual startup company's product, which I will refer to as **"stake holders"**.
+<h1>In my last weeks of Lambda we were given the opportunity to contribute to an actual startup company's product, which I will refer to as <b>stake holders</b>.
 The project consisted of a large codebase maintained by fellow Lambda students as well as the stake holder's in house devs.
-I was placed on a team with four other developers, half of which specialized in full stack web dev and the other half data science.</h5>
+I was placed on a team with four other developers, half of which specialized in full stack web dev and the other half data science.</h1>

 We were to report to our stake holders during our 3 week collaboration period on Story Squad.
 A normal day consisted of a 20-30 minute standup meeting, discussing our objectives for the day and what we had accomplished yesterday.
 In working on Story Squad, I was able to improve the game considerably with my team, by means of: